VUIIS/dax/docs/BIDS_walkthrough.rst

 ::

-	(dax) $ vim (or nano or any editor you like) woodward_datatype.csv
+	(dax) $ vim (or nano or any editor you like) datatype.csv

-Type the scan_type and datatype you want to map
+Type the series_description and datatype you want to map

 ::

-	scan_type,datatype
-	T1W/3D/TFE,anat
-	Resting State,func
+	series_description,datatype
+	T1,anat
+	gonogo1,func
+	gonogo2,func

 Please note, instead of scan_type in column 1 header series_description can also be used.
 Make sure the scan_type or series_description is from the scan on XNAT.
 Image below shows where the information can be found on XNAT